abhi0395/mycv/README.md

   [qsoabsfind](https://github.com/abhi0395/qsoabsfind), a tool used for detecting and analyzing metal absorbers in quasar spectra.*

-Sep’17 - Jul’18: UGC - JRF[^1], National Institute of Advanced Studies,
+Sep 2017 - Jul 2018: UGC - JRF[^1], National Institute of Advanced
-Bangalore, India
+Studies, Bangalore, India

 </div>